kinkerl/persy/doc/installation.rst

 If you are not running Ubuntu or want to direct download the debian or the source package, please go to https://launchpad.net/~tmassassin/+archive/ppa/+packages

+.. note::

+   You can get the lastet version from github.
+These may not work at all but are bleeding edge and contain the newest features: ``git clone git://github.com/kinkerl/persy.git``

 Extract the latest source package into your favorite location.
+You may want to the developer documentation for the required dependencies.
+If you dont, configure hopefully will tell you whats missing.
 Inside of the extracted package, run the following commands to install persy.

-.. note::

-   You may want the first check the developer documentation for the required dependencies.
-If you dont, configure hopefully will tell you whats missing.

 .. code-block:: bash
   :linenos: